 How to Create a Training Needs Analysis That Drives ROI

-This guide explains how to create a training needs analysis using a practical approach that aligns with how FōKUS Group designs instructional design services, corporate training, employee onboarding, and custom eLearning.
+This guide explains how to create a training needs analysis using a practical approach that aligns with how FōKUS Group delivers instructional design services, corporate training, employee onboarding, and custom eLearning.

 Key Takeaways: